Go Back Up

 What is a healthcare benefit allowance?

-The term healthcare benefit allowance is frequently mentioned when discussing non-traditional health benefit options.
-Employers searching for an alternative to traditional group health insurance plans may wonder what a healthcare benefit allowance is and how they can make it part of their employee benefits package.
+Healthcare benefit allowances are often mentioned when discussing non-traditional health benefit options.
+Employers searching for an alternative to typical employer-sponsored plans may wonder what a healthcare benefit allowance is and how they can make it part of their employee benefits package.

 In this article, we'll explain what benefit allowances are, the differences between various healthcare benefit allowance types, and how each allowance works.